- American Physical Society Sites

 Section 6.
 Treasurer.
 The Treasurer shall oversee the general conduct of the financial affairs of the Society.
 The Treasurer shall be responsible for oversight of both financial affairs and deployment of financial resources to best achieve the mission of the Society.

 Section 7.
 Chief Executive Officer.
-The CEO shall be hired by and serve at the direction of the Board as the Society’s chief executive officer.
+The CEO shall be hired by and serve at the direction of the Board as the Society’s CEO.
 The CEO shall manage the operations of the Society, and shall do so in accordance with Board policies.

 Section 10.
 Appointment and Election of the Presidential Line.
 The Nominating Committee shall be responsible for making nominations to the Council for Vice President.
 The members shall elect the Vice President in accordance with Section 1 of Article IX.
 The Vice President shall serve for one year as Vice President, followed by one year as President-Elect, followed by one year as President, followed by one year as Immediate Past President.

 Section 11.
 Election of Other Officers.
 The members shall elect the Treasurer pursuant to Section 1 of Article IX.
-The Board shall be responsible for appointing the CEO, and such other officers, other than those in the Presidential Line and the Treasurer, as the Board may determine by resolution from time to time.
-The CEO and the Board shall jointly select and appoint the Editor in Chief.
+The Board shall be responsible for appointing the CEO, EIC, and such other officers, other than those in the Presidential Line and the Treasurer, as the Board may determine by resolution from time to time.

 Section 12.
 Qualifications.
 The Treasurer and the Vice President must each be a member of the Society in good standing at the time of election.
 The Board may establish qualifications for other officers.